 Rupert Murdoch, 92, plans to marry for 5th time

-Media magnate Rupert Murdoch turns 93 next week and is planning to get married again
+The media magnate turns 93 next week and is planning to get married again.

 Media magnate Rupert Murdoch, who turns 93 next week, has been married four times — and is engaged again, his representative said Saturday.